Take the Next Step

-The WSU Low Brass Festival Solo Competition will be in ONE DIVISION and is open to university students regardless of degree program up to age 25 (born after January 15, 1993)
+The Wright State Low Brass Festival solo competition will be in one division and is open to university students regardless of degree program up to age 25 (born after January 15, 1994).

 All competitors must record one of the following selections:

-All applicants must be available to perform at the live finals round on campus Monday, January 21, 2019
+All applicants must be available to perform in the live finals round on campus Monday, January 21, 2019

-The first, second, and third place competition winners will perform on a recital later the same afternoon (January 15, 2018) at Wright State University’s Low Brass Festival.
+The first-place competition winners will perform in a recital later the same afternoon (January 21, 2019) at Wright State's Low Brass Festival

 Submitting your recording: